-To do this, a couple of key components must be communicated to the entire swarm at regular intervals in heartbeat messages.
+To enable such recruitment at the edge, a couple of key components must be communicated to the entire swarm at regular intervals in heartbeat messages.
 This must be done by the people with the most experience in talking about the swarm, typically once a week.
 The heartbeat messages should contain at least the following: